- Partner, Lerners LLP (2001 to present)

 - “Trend develops for higher sexual abuse non-pecuniary awards”, The Lawyers Weekly, February, 2010

-- “Judging Cause and Effect: Challenges and Trends in Assessing Damages in Sexual Abuse Cases”, in Law Society of Upper Canada Special Lectures 2005: The Modern Law of Damages (Irwin Law, 2006)
+- “Judging Cause and Effect: Challenges and Trends in Assessing Damages in Sexual Abuse Cases”, in Law Society of Ontario Special Lectures 2005: The Modern Law of Damages (Irwin Law, 2006)

 - Co-author, “Pathways to Justice for Residential School Claimants: Is the Civil Justice System Working?”, ch.
 5 in Aboriginal Rights Litigation, eds.
 J.E.
 Magnet and D.A.
 Dorey (Butterworths, 2003)